speardragon/speardragon.github.io/_posts/Computer Science/OS/2022-09-27-[OS] CPU Scheduling.md

   - Use these lengths to schedule the process with the shortest time.
   - Ready list is sorted in increasing order
 - Two schemes:
+  - **Non-preemptive**
-  - Non-preemptive – once CPU given to the process it cannot be  preempted until completes its CPU burst.
+    - once CPU given to the process it cannot be  preempted until completes its CPU burst.
   - Preemptive
-  - if a new process arrives with CPU burst length less than remaining  time of current executing process, preempt.
+    - if a new process arrives with CPU burst length **less than remaining time of current executing process**, preempt(뺏는다.).
     - This scheme is known as the  Shortest-Remaining-Time-First (SRTF).
 - SJF is optimal – gives minimum average waiting time for a given set of processes.
   - The difficulty is knowing the length of the next CPU request
-  - Could ask the user
+  - How to know length of the next CPU burst? -> Could ask the user(정확도가 좀 떨어짐)